Pirog

 The name is derived from the ancient Proto-Slavic word pir, meaning "banquet" or "festivity".
-The Russian plural, pirogi (with the stress on the last syllable), should not be confused with pierogi (stress on "ro" in Polish and English) in Polish cuisine, which are dumplings similar to Russian pelmeni or Ukrainian varenyky.
+The Russian plural, pirogi (with the stress on the last syllable), should not be confused with pierogi (stress on "ro" in Polish and English) in Polish cuisine, which are dumplings similar to Russian pelmeni or varenyky.

 Shape

 Pirogi come in different shapes and forms: they are often oblong with tapering ends, but can also be circular or rectangular.
 They can be closed or open-faced with no crust on top.

 Dough

 Pirogi are usually made from yeast-raised dough, which distinguishes them from pies and pastries common in other cuisines.
 In former times, the dough for Russian pirogi was made predominantly of rye flour.
 Later it was mixed with wheat flour.
 Nowadays, mainly wheat flour is used.

 There are also variants made from shortcrust, flaky or puff pastry.
 In East-Slavic languages, pirog is a generic term which denotes virtually any kind of pie, pastry, or cake. Тhus, Karelian pastry (known as Karelian pirog in Russian), Jewish knish or charlotte cake are considered types of pirog in Eastern Europe.